christso/crypto-investing-guide/README.md

 However, you notice that sometimes the angle increases even further.
 You're even hearing the same kind of messages from other ships too because they're all sinking.
 The captain of the Indian ship is saying "a 25% deck angle is perfectly normal".
 The captain of the Venezuelan ship is saying "a 98% angle is perfectly normal".
 The captain says that lifeboats are dangerous, only pirates use lifeboats, lifeboats are unstable and not backed by anything, they have no crew and no captain, etc. The captain wants you to not focus on the sinking ship, and instead focus on how deficient the lifeboats are, and will discourage you from using lifeboats.

 The captain also distracts you by pointing to the other fiat currency ships, and says "look, our decks are higher than theirs".

+# How does the Bitcoin blockchain work?

+Imagine

 # Common misconceptions about Bitcoin